Improwised/repairrabbit.github.io/content/blog/easy-employee-management.md

 Want to keep a record of repairs done by an employee?
 RepairRabbit will make it possible for you.
 Assign work to your employees and check work done by them accordingly.
 Keep contact details, residential details, and other details of all your employees in one place.
 Assign different privileges to the employees of multiple stores.
 Get employee's status according to their availability.

-## Advantages Of Employee Management system.
+## Advantages Of Employee Management system

 ### Optimizing workload and streamlining administrative tasks